 The approved berm maintenance plan incorporates all the previous profile and restoration effort data as well as modern conditions for site evaluation and quantification of the successful ongoing coastal restoration and maintenance program.
-The plan identifies key thresholds for the ongoing maintenance of the berm and target volumes and profiles for placement of beach quality fill material.
+The plan identifies key thresholds for the ongoing maintenance of the berm and target volumes and profiles for placement of beach-quality fill material.

-Ongoing maintenance necessitated development of a monitoring plan that can be used for adaptive management.
-Water quality (turbidity) monitoring, visual and photographic assessments of the beach, water, and marine environment, and continuation of the ongoing beach profiling effort will all be part of the monitoring effort.
-In addition, each cycle of maintenance activity will be approved by the OCCL for sand quality and placement design prior to the maintenance activity.
+Ongoing maintenance necessitated the development of a monitoring plan that can be used for adaptive management.
+Water quality (turbidity) monitoring, visual and photographic assessments of the beach, water, and marine environment, and continuation of the ongoing beach profiling effort are all part of the monitoring effort.
+Each cycle of maintenance activity will be approved by the Office of Conservation and Coastal Lands (OCCL) for sand quality and placement design prior to the commencement of maintenance activities.